GreggHwzz/devops-cd-project/README.md

 ## Introduction

-Our Goal in this project is to build a Jenkins CI/CD pipeline and deploy it as a Docker image to a Minikube Kubernetes.
+Our Goal in this project is to build a Jenkins CI/CD pipeline and deploy it as a Docker image to a Minikube Kubernetes, then monitor alerts and logs through Prometheus, Grafana and Loki.
 For this project, a Go application was used to construct, test and monitor this infrastructure.

 ## Reflexion on Achieving Full Continuous Development